 The requirements in Luxembourg are based on the Commercial Company Law as amended to incorporate EU Directives.
-The Luxembourg accounting law is similar to the 4th and 7th EU Directives, which means that it is not highly detailed and several options in terms of recognition or disclosure of certain items are available.
+The Luxembourg accounting law is similar to the fourth and seventh EU Directives, which means that it is not highly detailed and several options in terms of recognition or disclosure of certain items are available.
 Consequently, accounting practices may lead a Luxembourg company to further inconsistencies from IAS than those listed below.

-Luxembourg accounting may differ from that required by IAS because of the absence of specific Luxembourg rules in the following areas:
+Luxembourg accounting may differ from that required by IAS because of the absence of specific Luxembourg rules on recognition and measurement in the following areas: